A/B test Catalog Ads in Facebook

 If you haven't yet done so, click here and follow STEP 1 of this guide.

-If this is your first time testing Catalog Ads, and you want to test the difference between the original pictures and Confect designs, we recommend these designs:
+If this is your first time testing Catalog Ads, and you want to test the difference between the original pictures and Confect designs, your design could look like this - 2 to 4 Confect designs, and 1 "Blank template" (a design that only includes the product layer).

 For example: